 Brian hired economic, work safety, and medical experts to review Keidron’s case.
 The economic and medical experts determined his physical and financial losses, both past and future.
 The work safety expert reviewed ENSCO’s slip policy and the testimony of Keidron and his coworkers.
 He determined that even if three people had been working the slips, as they were designed to be used, the weight each person would be lifting was greater than the maximum safe lifting limit determined by the National Institute for Occupational Safety and Health.

 The work safety expert further determined that even if they’d had three people working the manual slips, they didn’t have enough people to do the job safely and that air slips, which were available for use on the 87, were the safer option according to the safety hierarchy.
 Also, because the driller controls pulling and setting slips, it was the driller’s job to prevent the rig hands from performing a procedure that is known in the industry to cause serious injury.
 ENSCO denied all these allegations and hired its own expert to controvert Keidron’s experts.

 Brian took the testimonies of Keidron and his coworkers and the experts’ reports and mediated Keidron’s case.
 Within nine months of hiring Brian and the team at VB Attorneys, the case settled out of court under terms that are confidential.

-If you think you have a Jones Act claim, contact our experienced maritime injury lawyers.
+If you think you have a Jones Act claim, contact our experienced maritime and offshore injury lawyers.
 We will fight for your rights.